Endurance vs. CarShield

 Diamond

-As the top-tier plan offered by CarShield, the Diamond plan covers almost everything from the engine to the transmission and fuel pump breakdowns.
+As CarShield’s top-tier plan, the Diamond plan covers almost everything from engine to transmission and fuel pump breakdowns.
 This plan is similar to a factory warranty or other exclusionary plans from third-party car warranty providers.

 Platinum

-The Platinum plan offered by CarShield is comprehensive coverage that is ideal for high mileage vehicles and will cover the components such as the starter, water pump, transmission, and more.
+The Platinum plan offered by CarShield offers comprehensive coverage that is ideal for high-mileage vehicles.
+It covers components such as the starter, water pump, transmission, and more.

 Gold